moby/moby/docs/sources/installation/rackspace.md

     # install the new kernel
     apt-get install linux-generic-lts-raring

-Great, now you have the kernel installed in `/boot/` .literal}, next you need to make it boot next time.
+Great, now you have the kernel installed in `/boot/`, next you need to make it boot next time.

     # find the exact names
     find /boot/ -name '*3.8*'